Angel Studios Software Engineer Salary | $70K-$165K+ | Levels.fyi

 The median Software Engineer compensation in United States package at Angel Studios totals $165K per year.
-View the base salary, stock, and bonus breakdowns for Angel Studios's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Angel Studios's total compensation packages.
 Last updated: 10/31/2025

 Company